Meadowsys/wiwi/README.md

 - **`debounce-dyn-fn`** - Wraps functions into a `Box<dyn Fn>`, rather than monomorphising.
 This will cause calls to the underlying function (not the returned one) to be a bit slower than static dispatch, but also reduces the binary size depending on how many different concrete types the debounce functions are called with.

+## Platform support

+This package will only _officially_ support macOS and Linux.
+Windows support will only be on best effort basis.
+Still do submit issues, I just can't guarantee I can fix them etc (but you can PR me, if you'd like!).

 [zeromq]: https://zeromq.org
 [z85]: https://rfc.zeromq.org/spec/32